Michelle Pfeiffer: Public image

-Media commentators noted that Pfeiffer had unexpectedly become a "pop-music muse" in 2014; her name is mentioned in two of the year's most popular songs: "Uptown Funk" by Mark Ronson featuring Bruno Mars, and "Riptide" by Vance Joy.
-Joy was particularly inspired by Pfeiffer's transformation from Selina Kyle into Catwoman in Batman Returns, whereas Ronson cited The Fabulous Baker Boys as his favorite Pfeiffer film.
-In 2021, singer-songwriter Ethel Cain released her debut single "Michelle Pfeiffer", which the artist named after the actress because "I've always ... thought she was a picture perfect bombshell".
+Commentators noted that Pfeiffer had unexpectedly become a "pop-music muse" in 2014.
+Her name is mentioned in two of the year's most popular songs: "Uptown Funk" by Mark Ronson featuring Bruno Mars, and "Riptide" by Vance Joy, with both artists expressing admiration for her work.
+In 2021, the singer-songwriter Ethel Cain released her debut single, "Michelle Pfeiffer".
 Australian cricketers speak of "getting a Michelle" when they take five wickets in an innings.
-In cricketing parlance, this is referred to as a "five for", a near-homophone for "Pfeiffer", which resulted in the nickname "Michelle".
-M3GAN 2.0 (2025) director, Gerard Johnstone, revealed that Pfeiffer was the original inspiration behind the film's counterpoint robot, AMELIA.
+In cricket parlance, this is referred to as a "five for", a near-homophone for "Pfeiffer", which resulted in the nickname "Michelle".